chrystabelsunata/tcp-chat-room/README.md

 This project is my implementation of a **TCP chatroom** using **Python socket programming** for CS 3251 - Computer Networking (Fall 2024) at Georgia Tech.
 TCP (Transmission Control Protocol) is a communication protocol that ensures the reliable transmission of data between devices on a network.

 ## Overview
 The chatroom follows a **client-server archictecture**.
-The server handles multiple concurrent client connections, and routes messages between clients.
+The server implementation is in `tchatsrv.py`.
+It handles multiple concurrent client connections, and routes messages between clients.
+The client implementation is in `tchatcli.py`.
 Clients connect to the server and handle user commands until the user exits.
-Clients can subscribe to a hashtag and send and receive messages to those hashtags.
+They can subscribe to a hashtag and send and receive messages to those hashtags.
 The client supports the following user commands:

 `subscribe <hashtag>`: Subscribes to messages with specified hashtag
 - A client can subscribe to **at most five hashtags**